- Home

 - 1967

 - The United States Supreme Court in Loving v.
-Virginia declares all U.S. state laws which prohibit interracial marriage to be unconstitutional.
+Virginia declares all U.S. state laws that prohibit interracial marriage to be unconstitutional.

 - 1964